Parkway Central Library

 Parkway Central Library also known as Free Library or Central Library is the main public library building and administrative headquarters of the Free Library of Philadelphia system.
 It is the largest library, and only research library, of 54 library branches in the Free Library system.

-The library opened on Vine Street, Philadelphia in 1927.
+The library opened on Vine Street in Philadelphia in 1927.
 Four stories and the ground floor are open to the public.
 The main entrance steps are on Vine Street, between 19th and 20th Street.

 History

-Founding
+19th century

 William Pepper secured initial funding through a $225,000 bequest from his wealthy uncle, George S. Pepper, and chartered the Free Library of Philadelphia in 1891 as "a general library which shall be free to all".
 The first public library in Philadelphia was opened in March 1894.

 The initial library was located in three cramped rooms at City Hall, but moved on February 11 of the following year to the old Concert Hall at 1217-1221 Chestnut Street.
 Library officials criticized this second facility as "an entirely unsuitable building, where its work is done in unsafe, unsanitary and overcrowded quarters, temporary make-shifts".
-Fifteen years later the Library was moved again, on December 1, 1910, to the northeast corner of 13th and Locust Streets.
+Fifteen years later the library was moved again, on December 1, 1910, to the northeast corner of 13th and Locust streets.

-Opening
+20th century

 Parkway Central Library had been planned for its current location since 1911; various obstacles, including World War I, held up progress.
 Construction started in 1917 and was completed in 1927.
 The grand Beaux-Arts building was designed by Julian Abele, chief designer in the office of prominent Philadelphia architect Horace Trumbauer.

-Its design, that of the adjacent Philadelphia Family Court building, and their placement on Logan Circle closely follow that of the Hôtel de Crillon and the Hôtel de la Marine on Paris's Place de la Concorde.
+Its design is similar to that of the adjacent Philadelphia Family Court building, and their placement on Logan Circle closely follows that of the Hôtel de Crillon and the Hôtel de la Marine on Place de la Concorde in Paris.

 In addition to being the main library, the building serves as the system's administrative building.
-The library opened on June 2, 1927 at its present location on 1901 Vine Street.
+The library opened on June 2, 1927, at its present location on 1901 Vine Street in Philadelphia.